ddmills/at-paninij-helloworld/README.md

 ### 4. Add at-paninij annotation processor

 Navigate to the `Factory Path` section of the project properties.
 It is beneath the `Annotation Processing` option.
-Check the `Enable project specific settings` checkbox, and click the `Add External JARs...` option.
+Check the `Enable project specific settings` checkbox, and click the `Add External JARs...` button.

 ![enable project specific settings](http://dec1512.sd.ece.iastate.edu/src/img/example/fig4.png)